UmSenhorQualquer/pyforms/README.md

 Pyforms is a Python 2.7 framework to develop GUI application, which promotes modular software design and code reusability with minimal effort.
 ### It offers:
-* A Python layer of Windows forms, based on PyQT, OpenGL and other libraries.
+* A Python layer of Windows forms, based on PyQt, OpenGL and other libraries.
 * A group of rules and methodologies that help the developer maintaining his code short, clean, reusable and readable.

 ## Advantages